COATnor/coatnor.github.io/data.rst

 * **Title (mandatory):** should be identical to the dataset name (formatted according the :ref:`formatting rules <formatting>`).
 It should start with a conventional prefix (starting with \V_ \ for datasets from Varanger and \S_ \ for datasets from Svalbard)
 * **Module (mandatory):** Select the module related to the dataset.
 The user need to be editor for the module.
 * **Description (mandatory):** Add a short description of the dataset.
 Here an example in Markdown format:
+[Eeva: there is no visible example in the description field image below]

 .. image:: _images/title.png
     :align: center